django-cms/django-cms/docs/topics/touch.rst

   always work ideally - sometimes the keyboard can appear in the wrong place on-screen.

 * Sometimes the CKEditor moves unexpectedly on-screen in use.

+* Sometimes in Safari on iOS devices, a rendering bug will apparently truncate or reposition portions of the toolbar when the CKEditor is opened - even though sections may appear to missing or moved, they can still be activated by touching the part of the screen where they should have been found.